Joke2400/Frugality/README.md

     - setup.sh creates a `.env` file with default environment variables for the apps, remember change the password environment variable.
     - **NOTE:** *Environment variables are inherently unsafe for credentials, hence the disclaimer above about hosting over the internet.
 This method is temporary & will be remedied at a later point.*
     - setup.sh will also install the `virtualenv` package if it's not already installed & create a new Python virtual environment at the project root.
-    - This allows the backend to be run from outside a container *(for debugging purposes)*, although the database url in /backend/app/process.py currently needs to be manually changed for the backend to be able to connect to the database.
+    - This allows the backend to be run from outside a container *(for debugging purposes)*.

 2. **Or if you want to do this manually (Or you're running Windows)**